Amxx/KitsuneWallet-ERC1836/README.md

 In order to be a Kitsune compatible master, your contract must follow some rules:

-1. Inherit from `contracts/masters/MasterBase.sol` as it's FIRST dependency.
-This is required to ensure the correct memory space is reserved at the beginning of the contract.
+1. Inherit from `contracts/masters/MasterBase.sol`..
-2. Implement the `function updateMaster(address,bytes calldata,bool) external` function (declared but not defined in `MasterBase`).
-This function reset the memory specific to your wallet (if the boolean is enabled) and then call `setMaster(_newMaster, _initData)`.
-Failure to include this function will prevent further upgradability of the proxy using your master.
+2. Implement an initialization function that will be called as part of the update process.
+This function should be protected by the `initializer()` modifier.
-3. Implement an initialization function that will be called as part of the update process.
+3. Overload the `cleanup()` function that must cleanup the memory during the upgrade process.

 `WalletOwnable` provides a simple example.
 UniversalLogin also provides an exemple in its [WalletMaster](https://github.com/UniversalLogin/UniversalLoginSDK/blob/master/universal-login-contracts/contracts/WalletMaster.sol) contract.